strimzi/proposals/039-auto-rebalance-cluster-scaling.md

 This proposal impacts the Strimzi Cluster Operator only.
 The `KafkaReconciler` is impacted on handling the `KafkaRebalanceTemplate` custom resource and generating/deleting the corresponding `KafkaRebalance`.
-The `KafkaRebalanceAssemblyOperator` is impacted mostly on the auto-approval side but it is already defined by this [proposal](https://github.com/strimzi/proposals/pull/56).
+The `KafkaRebalanceAssemblyOperator` is impacted mostly on the auto-approval side but it is already defined by proposal [038](https://github.com/strimzi/proposals/blob/main/038-optimization-proposal-autoapproval.md).
 It handles the `KafkaRebalance` custom resource the same way as it was created by the user but it has to annotate the custom resource automatically.

 ## Compatibility